 When is the best time to attend the workshop?

 There is no required length of time after returning for participants to attend our workshop.
-Some come when their schedule allows it.
+Some participants can only come when their schedule allows it.
 For those who have flexibility in their schedule, our past participants have suggested the following timeframe for when it’s best to attend:

-- Those returning after 1-3 years: Three months to three years after returning
+- Those returning after 1-3 years: Upon return up to three years after returning

-- Those returning after 3-50 years: Six months to three years after returning
+- Those returning after 3-50 years: Three months up to three years after returning

 There is a benefit in waiting until your life has calmed down from the chaos and intensity of returning and when you are in a better place to reflect on your experience.
 You will receive different benefits depending on when you attend.
 Our workshop does make a difference, so please come whenever you are available.